neondatabase/website/content/docs/guides/sequelize.md

 node dbTest.js
 ```

-If everything is set up correctly, you should see "Connection has been established successfully."
-If not, the error message should give you a clue about what's going wrong.
+If everything is set up correctly, you should see "Connection has been established successfully", and the PostgreSQL version you are connecting to should be returned.

 <Admonition type="important">
 Remember to handle your connection string securely, as it contains sensitive information.
 In a real project, you would not hardcode the connection string into your application; instead, you would use environment variables or some other secure configuration method.